 Interiors of the residential apartments will feature stone, wood and other mineral finishing adding to the organic appeal of the structure.
 The luxury apartments will be adorned with sophisticated and artistic designs and mediums.

-The residences will be located amidst a hub of activity that includes yacht clubs, pools, world-class marina and retail outlets.
+The residences will be located amidst a hub of activity that includes yacht clubs, pools, a world-class marina and retail outlets.

 Creekside 18 residences will comprise two water-facing towers that will form a part of the six-tower residential cluster.
 Located on the northern front, the residential towers will be 37-storey tall, featuring 480 residential units.

-The towers will house one, two and three-bedroom apartments along with an additional podium level residences offering elite island accommodation.
+The towers will house one, two and three-bedroom apartments along with additional podium level residences offering elite island accommodation.
 The apartments will feature floor-to-ceiling windows that allow the flow of natural light, as well as unrestricted views of the creek.

 The residences will be a blend of contemporary and local styles with spacious dining and living spaces.
 Construction will also feature a lush green landscape around a retail podium exhibiting international designer brands.

 Featuring high-class entertainment and telecom facilities, the apartments will also be provided with security and maintenance.